xapax/security/list_of_common_ports.md

 SSH-2.0-OpenSSH_7.2p2 Ubuntu-4ubuntu1

-This banner is defined in RFC4253, in chapter 4.2 Protocol Version Exchange. http://www.openssh.com/txt/rfc4253.txt The protocol-version string should be defined like this:
-**SSH-protoversion-softwareversion SP comments CR LF** Where comments is optional.
+This banner is defined in RFC4253, in chapter 4.2 Protocol Version Exchange. http://www.openssh.com/txt/rfc4253.txt The protocol-version string should be defined like this: `SSH-protoversion-softwareversion SP comments CR LF` Where comments is optional.
 And SP means space, and CR (carriege return) and LF (Line feed) So basically the comments should be separated by a space.

 ## Port 23 - Telnet

 Telnet is considered insecure mainly because it does not encrypt its traffic.
-Also a quck search in exploit-db wll show that there are various rce vulnerabilites on different versions.
+Also a quick search in exploit-db will show that there are various RCE-vulnerabilities on different versions.
 Might be worth checking out.

+**Brute force it**

-You cal also brute force it like this:
+You can also brute force it like this:

 ```
 hydra -l root -P /root/SecLists/Passwords/10_million_password_list_top_100.txt 192.168.1.101 telnet